kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Through GitHub Issues

-**Trish's practical guidance**: *"GitHub issues are like a suggestion box that everyone can see and contribute to.
-Don't be intimidated - they're designed to be accessible."*
+**Trish's practical guidance**: *"GitHub issues are like a suggestion box that everyone can see and contribute to!
+Don't be intimidated - they're designed to be accessible.
+Let's make them absolutely beautiful!"*

 1. **Look for issues** labeled `good first issue` or `help wanted`
 2. **Read the issue description** carefully